 Ummm…this little gadget is BRILLIANT.
 Especially for all of those impromptu dance parties.
-I want one, too.
+I want a pocket DJ mixer, too.
 (NOTE: If you have an iPhone without a headphone jack, you’ll need a couple of these connectors, too.)

 Raines has tried a ton of different art markers, and these, he says, are the best.
 Why?
 The brush tip end AND the fact that the colors layer and blend nicely together.